TheJumpCloud/support/zero-touch/Jamf Pro/README.md

 Create the below five scripts in Jamf pro by navigating to "Settings" >  "Computer Management" > "Scripts"

+1. Create the script that aligns with your usecase.
-1. - [jc_install_jcagent_and_service_account](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Jamf%20Pro/scripts/jc_install_jcagent_and_service_account.md) for Mac versions 10.13.x and above, where JumpCloud will manage Filevault users.
+    - [jc_install_jcagent_and_service_account](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Jamf%20Pro/scripts/jc_install_jcagent_and_service_account.md) for Mac versions 10.13.x and above, where JumpCloud will manage Filevault users.
        - Ensure that the credentials specified for the Jamf management account configured under "Settings" >  "Global Management" > "User-Initiated Enrollment" > "Platforms" > "macOS" align with the credentials specified for the `SECURETOKEN_ADMIN_USERNAME=''` and `SECURETOKEN_ADMIN_PASSWORD=''` in the configured Jamf script.
        - To update and secure the credentials for this user you can use the JumpCloud agent to takeover this account and update the credentials post DEP enrollment.
    - [jc_install_jcagent](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Jamf%20Pro/scripts/jc_install_jcagent.md) for Mac versions < 10.13.x or all versions where JumpCloud will not be managing Filevault users.
 2. [jc_five_second_pause](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Jamf%20Pro/scripts/jc_five_second_pause.md)
 3. [jc_account_association](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Jamf%20Pro/scripts/jc_account_association.md)